Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Modeling Path-Aware Dynamics

 \subsection{System Dynamics}

 The state of our model, defined by the per-path agent sets $\{A_{\pi}(t)\}$ and loads $\{L_{\pi}(t)\}$, evolves in discrete time steps according to a stochastic process driven by agent migration.
-At each step $t$, the path with the minimum utilization, $\pi_{min}(t)$, is identified.
-For every other path $\pi \neq \pi_{min}(t)$, each agent $i \in A_{\pi}(t)$ independently decides to migrate to $\pi_{min}(t)$ with our responsiveness probability, $\rho$.
+At each step $t$, the path with the minimum utilization, $\pi_{min}(t)$, is identified as the target destination.
+On every other \textit{suboptimal} path $\pi \neq \pi_{min}(t)$, each agent $i \in A_{\pi}(t)$ independently decides to migrate to $\pi_{min}(t)$ with our responsiveness probability, $\rho$.

 This process determines a random set of migrating agents, $M_{\pi}(t)$, for each suboptimal path.

-Consequently, the load on a path $\pi$ that experiences departures is reduced by the aggregate congestion windows of the agents in $M_{\pi}(t)$, while the windows of the remaining, non-migrating agents continue to evolve according to their CC algorithm.
-Concurrently, the load on the destination path $\pi_{min}(t)$ increases by the sum of the congestion windows of all arriving agents---each first scaled by the reset softness factor $\sigma$---in addition to the window growth of its own incumbent agent population.
+Consequently, the load on these paths is reduced by the aggregate congestion windows of the departing agents.
+Concurrently, the load on the destination path $\pi_{min}(t)$ increases by the sum of the windows of all arriving agents, each first scaled by the reset softness factor $\sigma$, in addition to the window growth of its own incumbent agent population.

 This complete stochastic process is captured by the following recursive formulation:

 where $M_{\pi}(t)$ is the random set of agents leaving path $\pi$ at time $t$, and $\Delta w_{j}(t)$ is the change in agent $j$'s window size dictated by the CC algorithm.